zhang928160849/JAVA_PLACE/Spring.md

   *tips:* the target bean better be a class @Configuration and @ComponentScan to get all beans

 - spring-boot-devtools automatic restart whenever changes are made
+- Secutity Context store the authentication object and authority